 You may use files named 001 up to 200 on the SD or USB drive.
 Do not skip numbers.
-Mode 15 is No Interrupt

 A new input trigger will be ignored while a prior triggered file is playing.

 Re-trigger delay on Port 2 is preset to 30 seconds but may be changed from 1 to 999 seconds.